Smino: 2021–2023: Luv 4 Rent

 On September 30, 2022, he released the first official single from the album, "90 Proof" with J. Cole.
 On October 21, he released the second single, "Matinee", while also revealing the album's tracklist.
 Luv 4 Rent was released on October 28, 2022.
 The album includes guest appearances from J. Cole, Doechii, Fatman Scoop, Cruza, Lucky Daye, Phoelix, Cory Henry, Ravyn Lenae, Lil Uzi Vert and Reggie.

+2024–present: Maybe in Nirvana

+On December 6, 2024, Smino released his fourth studio album, Maybe in Nirvana, serving as his first independently released album.
+It consists of ten tracks written and recorded during the COVID-19 lockdowns.
+The album features guest appearances by Bun B, Ravyn Lenae, Thundercat, and Reggie.
+The album's lead single, "Dear Fren", was released the same day, with an accompanying music video.

 Personal life

 In January 2021, Smino found out that he is related to Florida rapper Denzel Curry through the discovery of a shared uncle.
-In November 2020, Smino and Ebonee Davis, a model and activist, were reported to be dating.
-They have been open about their relationship, with both actively posting on social media about it.

 Artistry

 Smino describes his sound as futuristic funk and soulful rap and tends to call his style "ratchet romance".
 He grew up listening to a lot of jazz, gospel, and hip hop, including Busta Rhymes, Ludacris, Nelly, Bone Thugs-n-Harmony and Field Mob.
 Smino names rappers Kanye West, André 3000 and Lil Wayne as his biggest musical influences, as well as his cousin, Drea Smith.
 In an interview with Pitchfork he stated, "I grew up in the church, so it was a bunch of gospel along with Musiq Soulchild, Em, T-Pain—just a bunch of soulful dudes that are country.
 My first favorite rapper was Ludacris."

 Scott Glaysher of Exclaim! described his music is a "mix of smart rapping and crowd-pleasing, futuristic R&B grooves."
 Jay Balfour from Pitchfork said he focuses "on his incredibly versatile voice within a warm palette of sludgy R&B and neo-funk" and "throws a million different voices into the mix."
 Rolling Stone said "his rap makes room for southern R&B and imperfect harmony singing; the drums are inevitably cooled out, like nth-wave neo soul."